spiffe/spiffe/standards/SPIFFE_Broker_API.md

     }
 }

-// The JWTBundlesReponse conveys JWT bundles. message JWTBundlesResponse {
+// The JWTBundlesResponse conveys JWT bundles. message JWTBundlesResponse {
     // Required.
 JWK encoded JWT bundles, keyed by the SPIFFE ID of the trust
     // domain.